Asashou/notes/03_collections_files/03_collections_files.md

         - iterating over dicts:
             - dict comprehension:
                 - `doubleddict = { key:2*val for (key, val) in d.items() }`
-            - dict vs. ordered dict
+            - dict vs. OrderedDict
+                - NOTE: order of keys in dict is not preserved! dict is a key:val mapping, not a sequence of keys
+                - OrderedDict is a hybrid of mapping and a sequence, preserves key order
                 - `from collections import OrderedDict as odict`
     - combining tuples, lists, dicts, any combination is possible, can be nested
         - common ones: